 Most farmers in the Virgin Islands have small holdings and pursue farming on a part-time basis to supplement income from other economic activities.
 This scale of farming contributes minimally to the supply of vegetables and fruits, most of which are imported, and does not provide youth with an example of farming as a full-time profitable profession.
 The small integrated model farm will be operated intensively with a large mix of products to determine if farming at a larger scale in the Virgin Islands than currently practiced is economically feasible.
-If the results show that farming at this scale is profitable, youth might be encouraged to go into farming.
+If the results show that farming at this scale is profitable, youth might be encouraged to consider agriculture as a profession.
 More than 25 years of tilapia, vegetable and fruit research has been conducted at the UVI experiment station.
 The results of this research appear in numerous publications, many of which are no longer available or have been written for the scientific community.
-This information has never been synthesized into recommendations for a whole integrated farming system.
-Most of the experiments reported in these publications have not involved integration.
-Therefore, a model farm will provide a continuous living example of the best farm practices for the Virgin Islands.
+Often this research focuses on one particular aspect of a farming system and not the system as a whole.
+Research in the field of agriculture has in recent years shifted to an integrated approach, incorporating the many aspects of the farm system as a whole.
+In this way, researchers are better able to communicate useful results to farmers in the field.
+As economic and social paradigm shifts occur, agriculture systems need to shift to accommodate the ever changing needs of the consumer.
+The model integrated farm will provide an atmosphere for this kind of integrated research as well as a continuous living example of best farm practices for the Virgin Islands.